 Sometimes, endodontic therapy would be left incomplete or improper.
 An incomplete endodontic therapy would result in negative results including cracked tooth syndrome.
 Like feeling teeth, endodontic therapy has to be carried out by the specialized dentists and orthodontists who are familiar with different methods and techniques.
 Any problem while performing root canal treatment would result in your dental fractures.

-Cracked tooth syndrome can be treated easily by various medical methods used by a specialized and or orthodontist, if it is diagnosed and treated in its early stages, but if the crack exacerbates, there would be no choice but taking advantage of some more complicated techniques including endodontic therapy.
+Additionally, cracked tooth syndrome may be treated by various medical methods used by a specialized and or orthodontist.
+However, if not diagnosed and treated in its early stages, it leaves the patient no choice but having to endure more complicated techniques including endodontic therapy.

 Using of night guard

 The best method to prevent cracked tooth syndrome is using a device known as “night guard”.
-As its name indicates, it is usually prescribed for people who suffer from the cracked tooth because of nocturnal bruxism.
-Night guard is a kind of protective device which can be easily placed in the mouth in order to prevent much more damages.
+As its name indicates, it is usually prescribed for people who suffer from cracked teeth because of nocturnal bruxism.
+Night guard is a kind of protective device which can be easily placed in the mouth in order to prevent much more damage.

 Night guard to protect teeth against cracks caused by bruxism